Wellington Secondary College: Coat-of-arms and motto

+The bird is a Vanellus, that nests in the College grounds as part of its migratory journey each year.

 History

 Wellington was established in 1972 as Dingle Area High School.
 Its name changed to Mulgrave High School, then to Wellington High School in January 1973.
 Wellington was originally intended for the Dingley area, but was relocated by the Education Department to the Mulgrave area.

 Principals

-Founding principal of the school was the late A.M.
+Founding principal of the school was A.M.
 (Gus) Fogarty, from 1973 to 1977.
-M.B(Max) Peters was appointed principal in 1978 after the death of Forgarty in 1977.
+M.B.
+(Max) Peters was appointed principal in 1978 after the death of Forgarty in 1977.
 Max Peters retired in July 1982 and Jack Landvogt was appointed in 1984, then retired in 1986.
 John Coulson was appointed in 1987, and introduced the school motto (Caring, Striving, Learning) and the college crest.
 John Coulson retired in 2004 and the principal, Mary-Jo Putrino, was appointed.
-In mid 2012, Mary-Jo Putrino retired, and a new principal, Edward "Hugh" Blaikie was appointed.
-He has been the principal since 2012.
+In mid 2012, Putrino retired, and a new principal, Edward "Hugh" Blaikie was appointed.
+He was the principal from 2012 to 2023.
+Chris Knight is the current principal since 2024.

 Houses

-The House System commenced in 1988 and the titles are derived from the names of four ships from the historic First Fleet that landed the first permanent European settlers from Great Britain in Australia two hundred years earlier in 1788 under the command of the Governor, Captain Arthur Phillip.
+The House System commenced in 1988 and the titles were derived from the names of four ships from the historic First Fleet that landed the first permanent European settlers from Great Britain in Australia two hundred years earlier in 1788 under the command of the Governor, Captain Arthur Phillip.